css/csso/README.md

 If class name isn't mentioned in the `scopes` it belongs to default scope. `scopes` data doesn't affect `classes` whitelist.
 If class name mentioned in `scopes` but missed in `classes` (both sections are specified) it will be filtered.

 Note that class name can't be set for several scopes.
-Also selector can't has a class names from different scopes.
+Also a selector can't have class names from different scopes.
 In both cases an exception will thrown.

 Currently the optimizer doesn't care about changing order safety for out-of-bounds selectors (i.e. selectors that match to elements without class name, e.g. `.scope div` or `.scope ~ :last-child`).
 It assumes that scoped CSS modules doesn't relay on it's order.
 It may be fix in future if to be an issue.